TranXuanHoang/Containerization/06-notes/README.md

 # Cause the container running inside the pod crash
 # -> If app was started with Docker Compose:
 #    the app will be stopped (notes-app exited with code 1)
+# -> If app was started with K8s:
+#    pod will be restarted
 GET http://localhost:4000/error
 ```